 With the addition of the Manantial Espejo mine, Pan American’s leverage to gold has also increased significantly and we expect that in 2011, 13% of our revenues will come from gold and 79% from gold and silver.

-Pan American Silver has a no-hedging policy for any of its precious metals production.
-However, from time to time Pan American mitigates the risks associated with our base metals production by committing some of our forecasted production under forward sales or option contracts.
+Pan American Silver takes the view that its precious metals production should not be hedged, thereby allowing the Company to maintain maximum exposure to precious metal prices.
+However, in times of extreme price volatility or deteriorating market conditions, the Board of Directors may make exceptions to this approach and authorize Management to enter short-duration hedging for a limited portion of the Company’s forecasted production of precious metals, in order to protect the Company’s margins at its higher cost operations.
+Based on market conditions, from time to time Pan American mitigates the risks associated with our base metals production by committing some of our forecasted production under forward sales or option contracts.
 At any given time, the Company may have approximately 25% of its forecasted base metals production under such contracts.

 Every exploration project will define first Mineral Resources, which are categorized into Inferred, Indicated and Measured Resources with increasing geological information and confidence.
 Mineral Resources have not proven their feasible economic extraction yet.
 Mineral Reserves are the economically mineable part of a Measured or Indicated Mineral Resource, demonstrated by at least a Preliminary Feasibility Study.
 This study must include adequate information on mining, processing, metallurgical, economic and other relevant factors to demonstrate, at the time of reporting, that economic extraction can be justified.